HighGrain · Thinking

 Two hats every architect wears

-Every architect who delivers sustained value wears two hats simultaneously.
+The research on how effective architects actually work is clear: every architect who delivers sustained value wears two hats simultaneously.
 Neither can be delegated.
-Neither is more important than the other.

 The Technology Expert hat

-The Technology Expert hat is the engineer mode.
-It encompasses deep, current, authoritative knowledge of IT domains, technologies, vendor products, and architecture patterns.
-It is what produces technically sound solutions — IT Designs that actually work, IT Standards that reflect current best practice, IT Landscapes that accurately describe reality.
-It is also the source of the architect’s credibility with project teams and technical specialists.
+Deep, current, authoritative knowledge of IT domains, technologies, vendor products, architecture patterns, and the specific technical landscape of the organisation.
+This hat produces technically sound solutions — IT Designs that actually work, IT Standards that reflect current best practice, IT Landscapes that accurately describe reality.
+Without it, an architect has no credibility with the project teams and technical specialists they need to influence.

 The Change Agent hat

-The Change Agent hat is the facilitator mode.
-It encompasses the ability to understand what stakeholders actually need rather than what they say they need, to navigate conflicting interests without losing relationships, to translate between business language and technical language in both directions, and to achieve the consensus necessary to produce legitimate planning decisions.
+The ability to engage stakeholders — to understand what they actually need rather than what they say they need, to navigate conflicting interests without losing relationships, to translate between business language and technical language in both directions, to achieve the consensus needed to move a planning decision forward.
+This hat makes architecture artefacts legitimate: produced through genuine collective agreement rather than technical authority.

-An architect without Change Agent capability produces technically excellent work that does not get implemented.
-Their solutions are overridden by political decisions they did not anticipate because they were not in the room.
-Their Standards are ignored because project teams find them impractical, and the architects were not involved enough in their development to understand why.
-Their IT Designs are deviated from because business stakeholders do not feel ownership of decisions they were not involved in making.
+The pure Technology Expert — brilliant on the technical side, impatient with organisational dynamics, preferring to solve problems at the desk rather than in conversations — produces technically excellent work that doesn’t get implemented.
+Their solutions are overridden by political decisions they didn’t anticipate because they weren’t in the room.
+Their Standards are ignored because project teams find them impractical.
+Their Designs are deviated from because business stakeholders don’t feel ownership of them.

-These hats are not sequential or separable.
-Producing a Business Outline requires Technology Expert work — assessing technical feasibility, evaluating sourcing options, estimating cost — and Change Agent work — understanding the business sponsor’s actual goals, navigating competing departmental priorities, making the investment case legible to non-technical decision-makers — in the same conversations, simultaneously.
+Effective architects use both hats in the same conversations.
+Producing a Business Outline requires Technology Expert work (assessing technical feasibility, estimating cost, evaluating sourcing options) and Change Agent work (understanding the business sponsor’s actual goals, making the investment case legible to non-technical decision-makers) simultaneously.
+These are not sequential activities.

-For architects early in their careers, the Technology Expert hat comes first — not because it is more important, but because technical credibility is the prerequisite for Change Agent effectiveness.
-Business leaders trust architects who clearly know what they are talking about.
-That trust is what makes the conversations possible.
+For architects early in their careers: the Technology Expert hat comes first — not because it is more important, but because technical credibility is the prerequisite for the Change Agent hat to work.
+Business leaders trust architects who clearly know what they’re talking about.
+That trust is the precondition for the conversations through which alignment is actually achieved.
 Build technical depth first.
-The organisational skills follow more naturally from a position of demonstrated competence than from a position of enthusiasm alone.
+The organisational skills follow more naturally from a position of credibility than from a position of enthusiasm.

 References